-Judge Dismisses Ashley Judd's Sexual Harassment Suit Against Weinstein
+Judge Dismisses Ashley Judd's Sexual Harassment Claim Against Weinstein

 According to Judd's lawsuit, she met with the former movie mogul in late 1996 or early 1997, when he invited her to a breakfast meeting at the Peninsula Hotel in Beverly Hills.

 The actress was hoping the "evaluative" meeting would cement her chances of landing big film roles — but when she arrived at the hotel, her lawsuit states, Weinstein was waiting for her in a bathrobe.
-He then asked to give her a massage, and asked her to watch him take a shower.
+He then asked to give her a massage and asked her to watch him take a shower.

 In an attempt to leave the room, Judd says, she made a "mock bargain" with Weinstein, "suggesting that she would consider letting him touch her only if she won an Academy Award in one of his films."